I am a vinyasa yoga teacher with a regular yoga practice spanning more than a decade. I also teach pre and post-natal

 My Yoga Style:

-I teach a fairly strong practice – although adapted to the students in the class – meaning I like to get people moving.
+I tend teach a fairly strong practice – although adapted to the students in the class – meaning I like to get people moving.
 I always think people are more capable than they might first believe they are.
-BUT this isn’t mindless or overly fast movement where you just throw your body around the mat – rather it is focused strong movement with an awareness of the muscles you are using.
+BUT this isn’t mindless or overly fast movement where you just throw your body around the mat – rather I encourage focused strong movement with an awareness of the muscles you are using.

-I adapt my classes to all levels and currently teach quite a few beginner level students.
-I still hold true to the idea that fluid movement is a great way to gain mobility and flexibility – but I do offer newbies a slower flow with varying options on postures depending on level and experience.
+I adapt my classes to all levels of experience and needs.
+I still hold true to the idea that fluid movement is a great way to gain mobility and flexibility.
+Those who are less familiar to the practice are always given different options to explore.

 My Hot Yoga classes at Fitness Space are conducted in a warm heated room.
 You will sweat – but you won’t be drowning in it!
 The heat certainly does require you to work with an increased sense of focus!
 During winter, it is the ideal place to warm up!

 My class is based on vinyasa flow – so it is still relatively fluid while being mindful we are doing this in heat – so we definitely take it a little slower.
 The class is open to all levels.
 Contact the studio directly to book.

-The overriding aim of this class is to make yoga accessible to all – as well as build up a friendly community of yogis who like stretching and breathing as much as they like having a coffee and cake post-class!
-Email me to book on email@example.com
+The overriding aim of this class is to make yoga accessible – as well as build up a friendly community of yogis who like stretching and moving as much as they like having a coffee and cake post-class!
+Email me to book on firstname.lastname@example.org

 Through a mixture of dynamic movement and some longer holds, we mobilise and stretch key muscles that are often overworked after too many squats or burpees.
 Shoulders, hamstrings and hips are some of the key areas targeted.
-As well as providing a chance for a relaxing stretch for tired muscles, the class also aims to work with athletes’ mindset – helping them pay close attention to the fine-tuning of their body.
+As well as providing a chance for a stretch for tired muscles, the class also aims to work with athletes’ mindset – helping them pay close attention to the fine-tuning of their body.